Shimanga/Excel/README.md

 This dataset comprises sales transactions of a French bakery from 01/01/2021 to 30/09/2022, totaling 234,005 entries across 6 columns.
 These columns include order date, time, transaction ticket number, articles (product name), quantity sold, and unit price.
-The goal of this analysis is to make strategic decisions based on sales trends and patterns.
+This analysis aims to aid strategic decision-making based on sales trends and patterns.
 Specifically, I want to know the purchase frequency by item and how that might vary by time, day, and month.
+The data will reveal the best-selling product in a French bakery.

 <H2>Dataset</H2>
 <ul>
-<li>There are 148 items (article) and 1 item is labeled “.”</li>
+<li>There are 148 products (article) and 1 item is labeled “.”</li>
 <li>Negative quantities are assumed to be refunds</li>
-<li>Negative quantities are assumed to be refunds</li>
+<li>Prices were not fixed and seemed to change throughout the year.
+Assumptions on price changes could have been due to fluctuating production costs</li>
 <li>Items priced at 0,00 Euros are assumed to be freebies</li>

 Analyzing numbers such as total transactions, revenue, and sales by product types will help to pinpoint what sells best and reveal growth areas.
 Comparing day-by-day, week-on-week, and month-on-month data will also help spotlight trends.